Anuja-Kale/healthcare_management_system/README.md

 ## Project Description:

 •	Patients' data will be categorized in the Healthcare data management system according to their healthcare providers and pharmacies.

-•	Additionally, the medicine distribution system will update the directories of different pharmacies for medication delivery and extract the patient's medication orders.

 •	The system is organized as follows:

 1. The healthcare providers will provide services to the patients (Clinics, Hospitals, etc).